 J. Gary Dropcho is a professional disc golf course designer, promoter and player active in the sport since 1980.
 He has solo-designed 9 courses and lead the design on 9 others, including the four courses used in 2015 PDGA Pro Disc Golf World Championships.

 J. Gary founded and directed disc golf tournaments and events at the scholastic, collegiate and highest professional levels, and has been a leader in local, regional and national disc golf organizations.

-Dropcho has over 30 Professional Disc Golf Association titles, and was elected to the Pennsylvania Disc Golf Hall of Fame in 2013 and the International Disc Golf Hall of Fame in 2015.
+Dropcho has over 30 Professional Disc Golf Association titles, and was elected to the Pennsylvania Disc Golf Hall of Fame in 2013 and The Disc Golf Hall of Fame in 2015.
 He lives and plays disc golf in Wexford, PA.

 Grip It and Rip It Disc Golf LLC was formed in 2014 to provide professional disc golf course design, event management and instruction services.
 Fully insured and real-world proven, Grip It and Rip It Disc Golf is prepared to help you accomplish your next disc golf project.